NAU-IoT/Power-Monitoring/README.md

   - Change code according to your implementation, I.E. topic, TLS set, etc...
   - Use command `sudo su` to get root user permissions (script only works when ran with root permissions)
   - Run script with `python3 [YourFileName].py`
+  - To see data being published, subscribe to the specified topic using command:

+       `mosquitto_sub --cafile YOUR_CAFILE.crt --cert YOUR_CERTFILE.crt --key YOUR_KEYFILE.key -p 8883 -t YOUR_TOPIC -h YOUR_BROKER_IP`
   - Done!